TryAtSoftware/TypoChecker/README.md

 ```
 #### Response:

-After the process has completed the results.zip file will be saved wherever you launched the command from.
-Results.zip contains all the modified PDFs with spelling errors and unknown words marked and a stats.json file containing all the statistics for the files sent.
+Upon completion of the operation, the results.zip file will be stored in the directory from which the command was initiated.
+Inside results.zip, you'll find all the edited PDFs, each highlighting spelling errors and unidentified words.
+Additionally, a stats.json file encapsulates comprehensive statistics related to the processed files.

 #### Using Postman (or another third party tool):
 1. Open Postman and create a new request.